miserylab/python-advanced-intro/README.md

 =====================================

 ## Introduction
-This repository contains a Python + FastAPI microservice and API autotests for the "QA.QURU Python Advanced Intro" course.
+This repository contains a Python + FastAPI microservice and API autotests for the "QA.QURU Python Advanced" course.

 ## Microservice
 ### Endpoints